noahp/recipes/dutch-baby.md

 ## Ingredients

+*Note- 2 eggs per person is about the right amount, scale recipe accordingly, and use multiple pans*

 - 3 large eggs, left at room temperature for 30 minutes (put them in a bowl of hot water to speed up)
 - 3 tablespoons sugar, plus more for garnish